|Full time||1 year||1–4 days per week||September 2017|

 "From my first phone call to arrange an interview with my present employer, it quickly became apparent that without my Accounting and Finance MA it was very unlikely that such a large investment bank would respond to my application."
 Matthew Spencer, UBS Warburg

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

 This module introduces financial accounting and financial management in a business context.
-It will provide you with a mix of practical 'know how' as well as a theoretical underpinning.
-The module explains the principles for constructing the key financial statements which will enable you to produce financial statements from transaction records using double entry principles.
-You will learn how to conduct an appraisal of an organisation's financial statements.
-You will look at companies' financial statements and their regulation.
+It will provide you with a mix of practical know how as well as a theoretical underpinning.
+The module explains the principles for constructing the key financial statements that will allow you to produce financial statements from transaction records using double entry principles.
+You will also learn how to conduct an appraisal of an organisation's financial statements and look at companies' financial statements and their regulation.